SJRoboticsT2/SJWISFE-Auto-car/README.md

 # SJWISFE-Auto-car
 The New and Improved.
-For Read me text head to "red me" File
+For Technical Report Either Visit "red me.txt" or "Technical Report" File